 This Paleo Protein Bites post is done in partnership with my favorite, clean-eating, paleo-approved protein powder Rootz Nutrition.
 Use my discount code when shopping with roots ‘thedefineddish’ for 20% off your order!

-Lately, I’ve been craving something quick to grab-and-go as a post workout snack.
-Usually I am really good about making myself a big meal post workout, but sometimes… well, sometimes you just don’t have time and you gotta get a move on with your life.
+Lately, I’ve been craving something quick to grab-and-go as a post-workout snack.
+Usually, I am really good about making myself a big meal post-workout, but sometimes… well, sometimes you just don’t have time and you gotta get a move on with your life.

-I’ve mentioned many of times how much I love Rootz Paleo Protein Superfood.
+I’ve mentioned many times how much I love Rootz Paleo Protein Superfood.
 Why?
 Well, because it’s the cleanest and tastiest protein in my opinion!
 I love tossing it into simple smoothies for me and the kiddos in the morning for some extra protein.
 I also love incorporating it in some of my better for you paleo treats like these cashew butter cups, muffins, and donuts.
 It just makes me feel better knowing that I am adding some superfoods/protein to these treats for myself and my family!

 Head over to Rootz, where they are giving you all 20% off any of their products when you use my discount code “thedefineddish”.